Key: (1) language to be deleted (2) new language

 (h) All facilities within the establishment must be maintained in a clean and sanitary condition and in good working order.

-(i) No animals may be present during a body art procedure, unless the animal is a
+(i) No animals may be present during a body art procedure, unless the animal is a service animal.

-instruments, and supplies must comply with the health and safety standards in this subdivision before a licensed technician may conduct body art procedures.
+(a) Equipment, instruments, and supplies must comply with the health and safety standards in this subdivision before a licensed technician may conduct body art procedures.